About Us

 Cut Line Indicators

-One way to help prevent cutting errors is to incorporate an indicator into your cut line that identifies the good and remnant sides of the mark.
+One way to help prevent cutting errors is to incorporate an indicator into your cut line that identifies the good and waste sides of the mark.
 This is not a new trick, but a valuable one if applied consistently.

 When marking angle cuts, many woodworkers make a small mark indicating where the cut is to be made, but add another indicating how the angle should be cut.
 Adding this second mark will save time and wood.
 I promise, if you do not indicate the direction of the angle, you will make a mistake.
 It happens to everyone.